 "I wanted to check out what Black Friday has to offer at the Eaton Centre," she said.
 "I'm just going to walk around, because I don't know what to expect."

 A handful of tenants, including Sears Canada Inc and Best Buy Co Inc opened at 6 a.m., and by 7:00 a.m., almost all of the mall's clothing retailers were open.
 Early morning traffic was on par with that of a regular weekday evening.

 Several apparel retailers were clearing fall inventory.
 These included Canadian Tire Corp Ltd's Mark's clothing store, which had items like winter coats discounted by 50 percent, on top of a store-wide 30 percent mark down.

-Back at the Eaton Centre, John Prokopos, 21, had arrived at about 6:00 a.m., planning to check out the electronics on offer and pick up some gifts.
+John Prokopos, 21, had arrived at about 6:00 a.m., and planned to check out the electronics on offer and pick up some gifts.